Zhaoming686/ZhaomingCHEN.github.io/_pages/about.md

 My strengths now lie mainly in graph and mathematics.
 However, after writing four research papers, I believe I have a high level of coding proficiency.

-Therefore, I hope to find new research directions, such as artificial intelligence or machine learning, ideally related to the fields I have previously worked on.
+Therefore, I hope to find new research directions, ideally related to the fields I have previously worked on.

 In the six months before I begin my PhD, I am willing to learn any necessary knowledge.